Posted in: Exclusive, Horror, Interview, Movies | Tagged: damien leone, exclusive, horror, interview, Samantha Scaffidi, terrifier, Terrifier 3

 How does Damien stand out as a horror visionary?

 It's hard to "compare" him because he's such a genius to me.
 I've only had a front-row seat to Damien, but the thing specifically about Damien I respect is that he has such an imagination, which we've witnessed and experienced.
-He's got such a beautiful sense of humor, and then, combined with horror, is something we've never seen anything like before.
+He's got such a beautiful sense of humor, and that, combined with horror, is something we've never seen anything like before.
 There's also a level of collaboration and integrity that has been such a beautiful thing to witness and experience firsthand.
 There are so many moments in which he could have taken the easy road and could have taken a check.
 The vision and the world of 'Terrifier' would have changed, but instead, he kept the faith and stayed faithful to the fans.
 That's why we have all the success.

 When I spoke to David, he told me how you were struggling with the makeup and could only see through a little hole in one eye.
 What was that process like, and was it more difficult to get into the makeup or have it stay on during filming?

 It was a curveball, the makeup, because I had never experienced anything like that.
-It was six to eight hours of makeup, which means I moved around a lot for someone like me who doesn't sit still.
+It was six to eight hours of makeup, which means I couldn't move around a lot, which for someone like me who doesn't sit still – can be challenging.
 As much as I suffered, I put Heather [Albert] and the special effects team through hell by constantly moving while they were doing technical and beautiful artwork.
 It was extremely difficult getting in because it did feel like slow torture.
 I compare it to taking a flight from New York to London.
 The flight from New York to London is less painful and much shorter, but getting in was an experience.
 Being in it when we're in the moment, you commit and get lost in the scene.
-As David had mentioned, it was difficult for me not only to look through a small hole but also to have one eye.
+As David had mentioned, it was difficult for me not only to look through a small hole but also to have only one eye.
 I was doing scenes where I was, Damien likes to say, "Legally blind," which is hard because you're trying to act, and sometimes having to do the scene to the wall because of where you can see out of the hole is not the right position for the camera.
 I would be doing many of my scenes with Lauren, but I wasn't looking at her.
 I was looking at a light stand.
 It was an interesting hurdle to get over.
 It's badass, it looks great [laughs].

 What is your favorite Victoria scene?